 Let’s take a look at the different types of yorkies that can have white fur.
 Most of them have partially white fur.
 The only ones that generally have all-white fur are crossbreeds.

 As mentioned, no all white yorkies are actually purebred yorkies.
 But a purebred can have partially white fur.
 However, most all white or partially white yorkies are actually a different breed or a crossbreed.
 Let’s take a look at all of the possibilities.

-The AKC considers parti yorkies purebred, but views them as a nonstandard form of the breed.
+The AKC considers parti Yorkshire terriers purebred, but views them as a nonstandard form of the breed.
 They tend to have some white fur that appears as spotting across their body.

 In addition to the white, they also have the standard yorkie colors blue, black, tan and gold.
 They have three colors on their bodies, so two of the other colors, plus white.
 You can find some parti yorkies with a majority of white fur, but hey are never all white.

-Parti yorkies are the result of repeated breeding of two yorkies wit the recessive piebald gene.
+Parti yorkies are the result of repeated breeding of two yorkies with the recessive piebald gene.
 We will get into a bit more detail below on the genes that affect pigmentation in dogs.

 Since 2021, the Biewer terrier is recognized as a separate breed by the AKC.
 But the first Biewer terrier was a result of two yorkie parents that both had the recessive piebald gene, which is rare in yorkies.

 This happened in 1984 and the people responsible were named (you guessed it!)
 Biewer.
 This German husband and wife team recognized the potential appeal of their black white and gold yorkie and decided to continue breeding them.

 While these dogs are now seen as a different breed altogether, if you see a yorkie with a lot of white fur, there is a good chance it is actually a Biewer terrier.